fhsinchy/deno-blog/README.md

 docker-compose up
 ```

-You can learn more about docker-compose command line interface from this link - [https://docs.docker.com/compose/reference/](https://docs.docker.com/compose/reference/)
+You can learn more about docker-compose command line interface from [Compose command-line reference](https://docs.docker.com/compose/reference/)

 ## Postman Collection